LABSN/mnefun/doc/overview.rst

     Indices from the original in_names that must match in event counts before collapsing.
-Should eventually be expanded to allow for ratio-based collapsing.
+Should eventually be expanded to allow for ratio-based collapsing. every_other : bool
+    If True, in addition to standard averages / evoked data, averages will be computed from every other trial, i.e., from even and odd trials separately.
+    This can help assess the SNR of the data.

 8. gen_covs
 -----------